MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-329.md

 Please include your data sources and URLs
  -->

-As a procurement manager, use the report to:
+Procurement managers use the report to:

-* Analyze vendor balances - The report displays the net changes for vendors for the period specified in the date filter and the net change year-to-date for the corresponding fiscal year.
-You can use this information to analyze vendor balances and ensure that the company is not overpaying or underpaying vendors.
+* Analyze vendor balances.
+The report displays the net changes for vendors for the period specified in the date filter and the net change year-to-date for the corresponding fiscal year.
+Use this information to analyze vendor balances and ensure that the company isn't overpaying or underpaying vendors.

-As a vendor manager, use the report to:
+Vendor managers use the report to:

-* Review vendor posting group balances - The report is grouped by vendor posting groups, making it easy to review vendor posting group balances.
-You can use this information to ensure that vendors are being appropriately categorized and managed.
+* Review vendor posting group balances.
+The report has groups for vendor posting groups, making it easy to review vendor posting group balances.
+Use this information to ensure that vendors are appropriately categorized and managed.

-As an accounts payable clerk, use the report to:
+Accounts payables specialists use the report to:

-* Reconcile vendor subledger - The report is segmented for vendors in each vendor posting group, making it easy to reconcile the ending balance against the general ledger payables account(s).
-You can use this information to ensure accurate and timely financial reporting.
+* Reconcile vendor subledgers.
+The report is segmented for vendors in each vendor posting group, making it easy to reconcile the ending balance against the general ledger payables accounts.
+Use this information to ensure accurate and timely financial reporting.

-As a controller, use the report to:
+Controllers use the report to:

-* Monitor vendor performance - The report provides information on net changes for vendors for the period specified in the date filter and the net change year-to-date for the corresponding fiscal year.
-You can use this information to monitor vendor performance and identify any potential issues that may impact the organization's procurement processes.
+* Monitor vendor performance.
+The report provides information on net changes for vendors for the period specified in the date filter.
+It also shows the net change year-to-date for the corresponding fiscal year.
+Use this information to monitor vendor performance and identify potential issues that might affect the procurement processes.

 ## Try the report